-Ryan Veterinary Hospital is one of the busiest veterinary teaching hospitals in the country, seeing more than 31,000 small-animal patient visits a year.
-Of those visits, approximately 13,000 are through our Emergency Service, which is open 24 hours a day, 365 days a year, and is staffed by emergency medicine clinicians and emergency/critical care specialists, as well as nursing specialists in emergency/critical care, augmented by on-call specialists.
+Ryan Veterinary Hospital is one of the busiest veterinary teaching hospitals in the country, seeing more than 35,000 small-animal patient visits a year.
+Of those visits, some 9,000 are through our Emergency Service, which is open 24 hours a day, 365 days a year, and is staffed by emergency medicine clinicians and emergency/critical care specialists, as well as nursing specialists in emergency/critical care, augmented by on-call specialists.

 In addition to its large private client load, Ryan Hospital serves veterinarians in private practice and in private specialty practice, just as large urban medical centers attract the most challenging patients from private practitioners and smaller community hospitals, providing an amalgam of types of patients and variety of problems.